LeonardoMichilena/flip-the-script/blog_post.md

 *Biased: Equal to or more than the mean value.*

-After comparing the three labels from the three aforementioned attributes, I assigned one unique label, which summarized the other three and was the most frequently occuring label.
+After comparing the three labels from the three aforementioned attributes, I assigned one unique label, which summarized the other three and was the most frequently occurring label.

 Having this labeled csv file, I got many errors related to the type of data when creating the model.
 Then I used KNeighbors from scratch (euclidean distance) and successfully got predictions.
 As our mentor recommended me, I tried once again with scikitlearn and I could successfully get predictions with the following scores: